-Figure 1: Global greenhouse gases by economic sector, IPCC,2020 https://www.uncclearn.org/resources/library/the-agricultural-sectors-in-nationally-determined-contributions-ndcs-priority-areasmaximize profits and grow capital.
+Figure 1: Global greenhouse gases by economic sector, IPCC, 2020

+Additionally, the rapid development of agribusiness has been necessitated by capitalist individuals and organisation for the purpose of not only increasing crop output but rather maximize profits and grow capital.
 This has caused increased investment in excessive agrochemical inputs by agro-based industries and large landholder farmers, resulting in an increase in the availability of phosphate, nitrate, ammonia, chloride, and various heavy metals in the soil, resulting in declining soil quality and increased environmental pollution.
 Given that agribusiness is harmful to both the environment and the climate, and that while climate change has had a significant impact on agriculture and food security, the impact of agriculture on the climate is equally significant, more sustainable, and climate-smart agriculture technologies, practices, and approaches, such as agroecology approaches, are required.